roelzkie15/roelzkie15/README.md

 I work at [Finqle](https://finqle.com/) a fintech company.

-In my free time, I'm learning new technologies and currently working on a side project to learn Cryptography, Svelte, Kubernetes, and DevOps.
+In my free time, I'm working on a simple password manager **MellonPass** as a side project _(wanna join? 😸)_ to learn Cryptography, Svelte, Kubernetes, and DevOps.

-A simple password manager app -- **MellonPass**.
-I'll be launching that soon.

 Will also list more small projects used for learning new technologies :)